randomwalk94/academic-kickstart/content/talk/testtalk.md

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]
-image = ""
+image = "portrait.jpg"
 caption = ""

 +++

 Embed your slides or video here using [shortcodes](https://sourcethemes.com/academic/post/writing-markdown-latex/).
-Further details can easily be added using *Markdown* and $\rm \LaTeX$ math code.
+Further details can easily be added using *Markdown* and $\rm \LaTeX$ math code jjj.